โ† Back to Home

 If you've worked at a scaling engineering organization - say, 100+ developers - you've seen this pattern:

-Research confirms what engineers experience daily: developers spend 35% of their time navigating and understanding existing code [1], and lose 17.3 hours per week to technical debt and maintenance [2].
+Research confirms the scale of this problem: developers spend 35% of their time navigating and understanding existing code [1], and lose 17.3 hours per week to technical debt and maintenance [2].
 Much of this isn't fixing bad code.
-It's reconstructing decisions that were already made.
+It's discovering that teams have been building on contradictory assumptions.

 The tools we use for software development track tasks and artifacts, not intent.
 Slack preserves conversations but can't structure them.
-Jira/Linear track tickets but not the reasoning behind them.
+Jira tracks tickets but not the reasoning behind them.
 GitHub shows what changed but not why it should have changed that way.
+None of them detect when a decision in one tool conflicts with a decision in another.

 Then AI coding assistants arrived.
 Suddenly, code was being generated faster than humans could track the reasoning behind it.
-Without a system to capture organizational memory, AI became a force multiplier for mistakes.
+Without a system to detect decision drift, AI became a force multiplier for misalignment.

 Consider a typical 100-engineer organization: